Search

 The Little Sombrero sold birria tacos – tender, meaty tacos served with consommé for dipping – long before they became popular in North Florida thanks to suggestions from Kelly’s circle of support.
 And Southern California-style Mexican dishes like fish and shrimp tacos made their way onto the menu by popular demand.
 Under the “So Cal” section of the menu you’ll find my favorite: Avocado tacos.
 I know, it sounds weird.
 Creamy slices of avocado are deep fried in a beer batter and tucked into a warm tortilla with purple cabbage, queso fresca and their secret Baja sauce.
 The result is simultaneously creamy, crunchy, salty, zippy, and surprisingly crave-worthy.
 I think you have to try one to understand.
 The smoked chicken tacos are heavy on the sliced jalapenos, offering a mouthful of heat.
 Get one of each, as the flavors balance each other out nicely.
 Burritos and quesadillas round out the menu at The Little Sombrero.

-Pictured: Smoked Chicken Tacos, Avocado Tacos, Smoothie
+Smoked Chicken Tacos, Avocado Tacos, Passionflower Smoothie (The Little Sombrero, St. Augustine)

 While I was waiting for my tacos, I popped next door to buy a smoothie from Big Island Bowls, the neighboring food truck.
 The Passionflower smoothie was tart from passion fruit and sweet from bananas and strawberries.
 My mouth is watering right now just thinking about the delicious combination.
 The menu also features healthy acai bowls with tropical fruit, poke bowls and colorful Buddha Bowls with veggies and toppings.
 What I didn’t know at the time was that this truck is also owned by Kelly and Brendan.
 The menu was inspired by the time they spent living in Hawaii and working at a wilderness therapy program.